Connect with us

 Completed buildings

-In 2021, 431 buildings were completed by the State Department for Housing (SDH), comprising 360 housing units for the national police and prisons services, and 71 housing units constructed through the Appropriate Building Materials and Technologies.
+In 2021, 431 buildings were completed by the State Department for Housing (SDH), comprising 360 housing units for the national police and prison services, and 71 housing units constructed through the Appropriate Building Materials and Technologies.

 At the same time, there were 424 housing units under construction by the National Housing Corporation at an estimated cost of Sh1.7 billion.